wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 ## Environment Variables in Python

-You can get and set environment variables in Python using the built-in os module.
-You can view all of the environment variables in a program by saving the following code in a Python file and then running your Python program.
+You can get and set environment variables in Python using the built-in `os` module.
+You can view all of the environment variables in your program by saving the following code in a Python file and then running this Python program.

 import os